MichaelHinrichs/FinModelUtility/README.md

 Then, follow the steps below.

 1) Drop ROM(s) in the `cli/roms/` directory.
 Make sure their names match the corresponding name above!
+(Games with brackets should accept any of the listed extensions.)

 ### Viewing/extracting models via the UI